prakash-pg/Calculator/README.md

 # Calculator

-A java program for creating a calculator application
+A java program for creating a swing graphical user interface based calculator application